mcesbrondarnaud/ada-course-website/contents/data_presentation.md

-## Explain the dataset
+Our core data consists of two complementary datasets of inter-subreddit hyperlinks, representing references made by users from one subreddit to another:

-We use two complementary datasets of Reddit hyperlinks, each representing inter-subreddit references made by users:
+- Title hyperlinks dataset: links appearing in post titles
-- Title hyperlinks dataset: references contained in post titles.
+- Body hyperlinks dataset: links embedded in the body of posts

-- Body hyperlinks dataset: references contained in post bodies.
+These two sources capture different interaction mechanisms: titles often reflect explicit framing or confrontation, while body links tend to arise from more contextual or argumentative references.

-Each sample contains the following parameters:
+Each hyperlink record contains the following information:
 - `SOURCE_SUBREDDIT` : Subreddit where the post originates
 - `TARGET_SUBREDDIT` : Subreddit referenced by the link
 - `POST_ID` : Unique identifier of the post